SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 > This option will only work if the file analysis detects one or more devices requiring updates.

 * **6. Restart** <br/> Initiates a restart of all TeamworkDeviceIds within the selected text file.
-> [!TIP]
-> If you only want certain devices restarting, then re-select a text file that only contain these TeamworkDeviceIds.<br/>
-> Only use this option in isolation, either before or after using the Update software option.

 ## Page info